Language selection

 WxT Language switcher

-Energy Fact Book, 2025-2026: Energy efficiency
+Energy Fact Book, Spring 2026 Edition: Energy efficiency

 There are a variety of ways in which Canadians use energy: in transportation, industrial production, commercial and institutional spaces, agriculture, and in our homes.
 Technological advances leading to improved energy efficiency help Canadians use less energy while continuing to meet their daily needs, therefore contributing to Canada's climate goals.